-To announce the donation, the Visual Arts program held the exhibition, ““A Single Bracelet Does Not Jingle: Recent Donations of African Art to the Visual Arts Collection,” in our Foster-Tanner Fine Arts Gallery from October 10-December 8, 2017.
-Curated by Courtnay Micots
+To announce the donation, the Visual Arts program held the exhibition, ““A Single Bracelet Does Not Jingle: Recent Donations of African Art to the Visual Arts Collection,” in our Foster-Tanner Fine Arts Gallery in 2017.
+Curated by Prof. Courtnay Micots

-, Assistant Professor of Art History, this exhibition incorporates research by students in Micots’s African Art History course and Foster-Tanner Fine Art Gallery interns.
+, this exhibition incorporated research by students in Micots’s African Art History course and Foster-Tanner Fine Art Gallery interns.